 Backdating Health Insurance Policies

 In regards to health insurance, backdating the effective date of a policy can be used to make your age at issue qualify for a lower premium.
 That can be a good thing.
 State laws differ in their policies about backdating health insurance policies, so you’ll have to check with your state insurance commissioner.
-Some states will the amount of backdate to six months.
+Some states will allow backdating, but limit the amount to six months.

 Important Points about Backdating and Health Insurance